-- All Executive KMP met their individual risk, compliance and behaviour gateways for 2022. - Discretion was exercised to reduce short-term incentive (STI) outcomes to Executive KMP members from an average of 84% to 72% of their maximum opportunity considering the challenging social and economic environment and the expectations of our shareholders, customers and the broader community. - The final vesting outcome for the FY20 long-term incentive (LTI) is pending the release of market share data by APRA, however there will be partial vesting in accordance with the plan rules against the total shareholder return (TSR) performance hurdle. - Fixed remuneration for Executive KMP increased by an average of 3.7% for 2023. - Non-executive director aggregate fees have been increased by 3% for 2023 and remain below the approved total fee pool of \$2,300,000.
+- All Executive KMP met their individual risk, compliance and behaviour gateways for 2022. - Discretion was exercised to reduce short-term incentive (STI) outcomes to Executive KMP members from an average of 84% to 72% of their maximum opportunity considering the challenging social and economic environment and the expectations of our shareholders, customers and the broader community - The final vesting outcome for FY20 LTI is pending the release of market share data by APRA, however there will be partial vesting in accordance with the plan rules against the TSR performance hurdle. - Fixed remuneration for Executive KMP increased by an average of 3.7% for 2023. - Non-executive director aggregate fees have been increased by 3% for 2023 and remain below the approved total fee pool of \$2,300,000.